ecmwf/polytope/docs/Service/Installation.md

     python3 -m pip install earthkit-data[polytope]

-For further details on earthkit-data installation you can visit this page: https://earthkit-data.readthedocs.io/en/latest/install.html.
+For further details on earthkit-data installation you can visit this page: <a href=https://earthkit-data.readthedocs.io/en/latest/install.html>https://earthkit-data.readthedocs.io/en/latest/install.html</a>.

 We recommend to create a conda environment for your earthkit installation.
 This can be done as follows: